DEA Telemedicine Listening Session: What This Challenge Actually Means

 The DEA, in partnership with SAMHSA, recently extended the COVID-19 telemedicine flexibilities for controlled medications.
 This move, effective from May 11, 2023, will last six months, with an additional year for telemedicine relationships established up to this date.
 This decision came in the wake of the DEA’s proposal to reintroduce limitations on virtual prescribing, which met with significant resistance from the medical and telehealth communities.

 DEA Administrator Anne Milgram and Assistant Administrator Thomas Prevoznik during the DEA Telemedicine Listening Session.
 Both intently focused on the speakers and reflected genuine concern and interest.
 The weight of their roles is evident as they actively engage, aiming to understand the complexities and challenges presented by the proposed changes to telemedicine and controlled substance regulations.
+The DEA telemedicine policy is under scrutiny as the healthcare industry weighs the benefits of telehealth.
+Virtual healthcare has proven essential, especially during the pandemic, highlighting the need for telemedicine legislation.
+This shift is part of a broader healthcare digital transformation aimed at improving remote patient care.
+However, the implementation of telehealth faces challenges, including regulatory and security concerns.
 DEA Administrator Anne Milgram and Assistant Administrator Thomas Prevoznik during the DEA Telemedicine Listening Session.
 Both intently focused on the speakers and reflected genuine concern and interest.
 The weight of their roles is evident as they actively engage, aiming to understand the complexities and challenges presented by the proposed changes to telemedicine and controlled substance regulations.

 DEA Telemedicine Listening Session in Arlington, Virginia